SymfonyCasts/solid/sfcasts/function-list.md

 up and the amount of network, uh, this took up.
 Now this is not a particularly time consuming, uh, function.
 You can see it says 9.13 milliseconds.

-Um,

 um, this wall time is always a wall time always = I, Oh wait, time plus CPU time.
 So you're going to see that in the futures right now.
 This one apparently is all CPU time.
 It doesn't touch the uh, uh, disk at all.
 Okay, so, but who actually calls this?
 I'm just curious.
 Like what's going on here?
 So above this, these three areas here, you can see that there are three different functions that call this and they call, you can see the size of these is because they call them different times.
 So I'm gonna click this first one and Whoa, check it out.
 We know it.
-That's that unit of work.
-Create entity.
-It calls this function 4,959 times.
+That's that `UnitOfWork::createEntity` It calls this function 4,959 times.
 Wow.
 So it's definitely looking like this is a problem area.
 If I click on the other two arrows, you can see the other two calls.
 This call is at 984 times and this calls at 216 times.
 Those are both from doctrine as well.
 So doctrine is clearly the problem in this case.
 All right, so let's close this stuff up and I'm going to go back and reordered by exclusive.

-Okay.

-And then let's click into create entity.
+And then let's click into `::createEntity`.
 Now, like I said, we are in the wall time dimension, which means everything is being ordered and visualized, uh, by time.
 But once you created into a function, you're going to be able to see, uh, the wall time, the I Oh wait time, the CPU time, the memory and the network time.
 So you can see all